 Your reverse income is not taxed.
-The IRS doesn’t consider reverse mortgage payments income, so they aren’t taxable — regardless of whether you receive them as a lump sum, monthly income, a line of credit or any combination of the three.
+The IRS doesn’t consider reverse mortgage payments as income, so they aren’t taxable — regardless of whether you receive them as a lump sum, monthly income, line of credit or any combination of the three.

 You may be disqualified from other income benefits.
-Consult with a financial planner before you decide how to receive your funds.
+Consult with a financial planner or attorney before you decide how to receive your funds.
 Why?
 Your eligibility for Supplemental Security Income (SSI) or Medicaid may be impacted if you receive reverse loan funds.

 You’ll reduce your heirs’ inheritance.
-As a reverse mortgage balance grows, the equity your heirs receive is diminished.
+As a reverse mortgage balance grows, the equity your heirs would receive is diminished.
 If they can’t repay the loan when you pass away or move, they won’t be able to keep the home.